-This is difficult to predict, considering you don’t know how many workmates, old friends, and colleagues might come to pay their respects.
-It’s good practice to invite all those that attend the funeral, and often, we don’t know exactly who will show up to a service.
+It is difficult to predict how many people to expect at a funeral reception, considering you don’t know how many workmates, old friends, and colleagues might come to pay their respects.
+It’s good practice to invite all those that attend the funeral, and often, you don’t know exactly who will show up to a service.
 Be sure to consider the clubs, teams, and associations they might have been involved in and always plan for more than you expect.

-Getting the event catered can be expensive–and difficult considering the short time to plan.
-But, you might be surprised at the affordability of getting your local deli or supermarket to cater.
+Getting the event catered can be expensive–and difficult considering the short time you have to plan.
+But, you might be surprised at the affordability of getting your local deli or supermarket to cater a funeral reception.
 You can also check with a local restaurant, opting for one that was a favorite of the deceased.
 In many cases, family and friends will also bring something.
 Consider that as well before placing a large order.